ACM Celebrates Diversity in Computing with Tapia 2016 Conference

 - “Using Technology and Social Media to Diversify Computing”

 A discussion about how social media has become a powerful platform that has brought attention to the diversity problem in computing, while providing avenues for inclusion.
 Panelists include: Jen Cotton, Staff Product Designer, Twitter; Shawndra Hill, Senior Researcher, Microsoft Research NYC and Adjunct Associate Professor, Operations and Information, Wharton School of the University of Pennsylvania; Yvonne Melton, K-12 Education Outreach Coordinator, Google; and Damien Peters, Product Manager, Facebook.

 About the ACM Richard A. Tapia Celebration of Diversity in Computing

-The Tapia Conference is sponsored by ACM, organized by the Coalition to Diversify Computing (CDC), and presented by the Center for Minorities and People with Disabilities in Information Technology (CMD-IT) in cooperation with the Computing Research Association (CRA).
+The Tapia Conference is sponsored by ACM, and presented by the Center for Minorities and People with Disabilities in Information Technology (CMD-IT) in cooperation with the Computing Research Association (CRA).
 The Tapia Conferences brings together students, faculty, researchers and professionals in computing from all backgrounds and ethnicities, and is the premier venue to acknowledge, promote and celebrate diversity in the field.